 Just because a company is in the stock market, it doesn’t mean it can’t fail

 The companies that you’re looking at right here, even though they’re on the stock market, that doesn’t mean they can’t fail.
-And there have been some major companies that failed even companies that were on the S&P 500, the NASDAQ and so on.
+And there have been some significant companies that failed even companies that were on the S&P 500, the NASDAQ and so on.

 The natural thing for a big company

-The natural thing for many companies to do, if we look at the S&P 500 in general, the natural thing for most companies to do, especially if we look at larger companies, like let’s say a Google, an Amazon, their normal tendency, the natural thing for them to do, what happens in the future is that they naturally gravitate towards growing.
+The logical thing for many companies to do, if we look at the S&P 500 in general, the natural thing for most companies to do, especially if we look at larger companies, like let’s say a Google, an Amazon, their normal tendency, the natural thing for them to do, what happens in the future is that they naturally gravitate towards growing.

-Eventually they get too big and then the growth slows down, but the natural thing for them to do is to grow in the future, as a company, they expand their warehouses, their buildings, they acquire companies, that’s the natural thing to do.
+Eventually, they get too big, and then the growth slows down, but the natural thing for them to do is to grow in the future, as a company, they expand their warehouses, their buildings, they acquire companies, that’s the natural thing to do.

-As you continue to grow a company, you’ll see explosive growth, similar to how Tesla here, which is fairly new, you have that explosive growth, you have the building phase, you have the growth phase, now you have kind of a stabilization phase, and then you might see another growth phase, or you could see a pullback phase, it just depends.
+As you continue to grow a company, you’ll see explosive growth.
+Similar to how Tesla here, which is fairly new, you have that explosive growth.
+You have the building phase, you have the growth phase, now you have kind of a stabilization phase, and then you might see another growth phase, or you could see a pullback phase, it just depends.

-If you look at the long term history of that company, the natural thing for it to do is to grow, from the 90s all the way into the 2000s, it has a little pull back, and then again you have that next growth phase.
+If you look at the long-term history of that company, the natural thing for it to do is to grow, from the 90s all the way into the 2000s, it has a little pullback, and then again you have that next growth phase.
 So the natural thing for them to do is to grow.

 The natural thing for penny stocks

 For penny stocks, it’s actually the opposite, it’s a little backwards, even though you may say, well, for many companies they are there for growth, but if you look at penny stocks and we look at the NASDAQ, and we start looking at companies that are priced at let’s say 39 cents, the natural tendency for these companies is not to grow.